Rockingham County, North Carolina: Antebellum and Civil War

-By the early 1800s, economic activity in Rockingham County was largely centered around small farms in hills and a handful of plantations near the rivers.
+By the early 1800s, economic activity in Rockingham County was largely centered around small farms in hilly areas and a handful of plantations near the rivers.
 Most farmers were engaged in subsistence operations, with tobacco planted as the area's primary cash crop.
 The economy began to diversify after 1812.
 In 1813, John Motley Morehead erected the county's first cotton mill at the confluence of the Dan and Smith rivers in Leaksville.
 In 1818 the town of Madison was platted and the trading post of Jackson was established at Eagle Falls.
 By 1831, Leaksville hosted an oil mill, sawmill, and cotton gin.
 Nevertheless, throughout most of the 1800s, tobacco was the main source of economic activity in Rockingham County, with the towns of Madison, Leaksville, and Reidsville serving as market towns for the crop.
 Following the passage of public school legislation, in 1840 the first public school in North Carolina opened in Rockingham County.
 A tobacco manufacturing facility was opened in Reidsville in 1856, and by 1859, Madison was home to several industries.
 That year Leaksville was linked with Danville, Virginia by railroad, the first such line in the county.
 Slavery grew gradually in the county with the expansion of tobacco operations and, by the 1860s, 37 percent of the population were enslaved.

-At the outbreak of the American Civil War in 1861, some county men enlisted in the Confederate States Army. ultimately, Rockingham men would form three companies in North Carolina's 13th Regiment, one in the 14th Regiment, one in the 21st Regiment, six in the 45th Regiment, one in the 63rd Regiment/5th Cavalry, and some reserves.
+At the outbreak of the American Civil War in 1861, some county men enlisted in the Confederate States Army.
+Rockingham men eventually formed three companies in North Carolina's 13th Regiment, one in the 14th Regiment, one in the 21st Regiment, six in the 45th Regiment, one in the 63rd Regiment/5th Cavalry, and some reserves, to serve in the war.
 Rockingham men also formed the 22nd Battalion of the Confederate Home Guard, which was tasked with maintaining order in the county.
-The Searcy & Moore gun factory supplied Confederate forces with weapons during the conflict.
+The local Searcy & Moore gun factory supplied Confederate forces with weapons during the conflict.
 Some Confederate deserters hid out in the sparse northwestern section of the county during the war, two of whom were found and executed by the Home Guard.
 At the initiative of the Confederate government, a railroad was built to connect Reidsville with Danville and Greensboro, being completed in May 1864.
 The war ended in the defeat of the Confederacy in 1865.